Amateur Boxing Gloves: Which Are the Best Ones? Which Is the Best Bang For Buck?

 I have been an amateur wrestler since high school and this is my maiden foray into the world of amateur boxing.
 My primary goals are improving footwork, punch strength and shoulder strength.

-My coach suggested some sparring as part of the drills.
+My coach suggested some sparring as part of the drills, it makes for a worthy addition to those punching bag sessions.
 So, I knew that I needed a pair of sturdy boxing gloves.
 But a pair of amateur boxing gloves would do just fine.

 The word ‘amateur’ often triggers mixed reactions from people.
 Some people associate it with beginner boxing.
 But that’s not true.